Australia picks UK's BAE Systems for $26 billion warship deal

 Experts says tensions between China and many of its neighbors are driving the increase.

-The award of the warship contract comes in the same week that Australia said it would spend $6 billion on spy drones that can fly higher and further than the country's manned aircraft.
+The award of the warship contract comes in the same week that Australia said it would spend $6 billion on spy drones that can fly higher and farther than the country's manned aircraft.
 It's buying them from US defense contractor Northrop Grumman (NOC).